Sharp Lp-Lq estimates for evolution equations with damped oscillations: Examples for dissipative wave equations

 \subsection{The wave equation with effective damping}

-When $A=(-\Delta)^{\frac\theta2}$, with $\theta\in(0,1)$, a ``double diffusion phenomenon'' still holds, in the sense that the solution to~\eqref{eq:CPpert} may be written as the sum of two terms, whose asymptotic profiles as $t\to \infty$ are described by the solutions to the two diffusion problems \cite{DAE2014}.
-As for the case of the classical damped wave equation, at low frequencies, Theorem~\ref{thm:efflow} is consistent with the known results for this model, whereas Theorem~\ref{thr} provides new, sharp, high frequencies $L^p-L^q$ estimates.
-In particular, they are consistent with the result obtained only in the case $p=q$ in~\cite{DAE2014nonlinear} when $(n-1)|1/p-1/2|\leq1$, that is, $d(p,p)\leq1$.
-Namely, even restricting only to $L^p-L^p$ estimates, Theorem~\ref{thr} provides estimate also when $d(p,p)>1$.
-Combining Theorems~\ref{thr} and~\ref{thm:efflow}, we obtain
+When $A=(-\Delta)^{\frac\theta2}$, with $\theta\in(0,1)$, a ``double diffusion phenomenon'' holds, in the sense that the solution to~\eqref{eq:CPwaveclassic} may be written as the sum of two terms, whose asymptotic profiles as $t\to \infty$ are described by the solutions to the two diffusion problems \cite{DAE2014}.
+At low frequencies, due to the overdamping regime~\eqref{eq:wavesolOD}, decay estimates are easily obtained.

+Theorem~\ref{thm:Wavereg} provides new, sharp, high frequencies $L^p-L^q$ estimates.
+In particular, they are consistent with the result obtained only in the case $p=q$ in~\cite{DAE2014nonlinear} when $(n-1)|1/p-1/2|\leq1$, that is, $d(p,p)\leq1$ (even restricting only to $L^p-L^p$ estimates, Theorem~\ref{thm:Wavereg} provides estimate also when $d(p,p)>1$).
+In particular, taking $s=0$ in Theorem~\ref{thm:Wavereg} and taking into account of Remark~\ref{Rem:noAw}, we get: